MicrosoftDocs/dynamics-365-unified-operations-public/articles/financials/localizations/apac-ind-calculate-post-depreciation.md

 [!include[banner](../includes/banner.md)]

 You can calculate depreciation for a group of fixed assets.
-The calculation is based on the number of days that is defined in the **Asset group depreciation threshold** field on the **General ledger parameters** page.
+The calculation is based on the number of days that is defined in the **Asset group depreciation threshold** field on the **Fixed assets parameters** page.
 The following table shows the various formulas that are used to calculate depreciation for asset groups.

 | Type of proposal   | Number of days that the asset is used                                                        | Formula |
 |--------------------|----------------------------------------------------------------------------------------------|---------|